cioccarellia/infixspascli/README.md

 // ∀ UNIVERSAL QUANTIFIER
-forall(listOf("A", "B", "C", ...), E)
+forall(listOf("A", "B", "C", ...), M)
-forall("A", "B", "C", ..., matrix = E)
+forall("A", "B", "C", ..., matrix = M)
-forall("X", E)
+forall("X", M)

 // ∃ (EXISTENCE QUANTIFIER)
-exists(listOf("A", "B", "C", ...), E)
+exists(listOf("A", "B", "C", ...), M)
-exists("A", "B", "C", ..., matrix = E)
+exists("A", "B", "C", ..., matrix = M)
-exists("X", E)
+exists("X", M)
 ```

+Note: the universal quantifiers receive `vararg` input + 1 string, so in case you are working with 2+ variables, the actual matrix has to be specified if you want to use linear parameters, or a list of variables can be supplied.

 # Usage
-Just clone the project, open it in IntelliJ Idea and let it sync.
-Under `scripter/src/main/kotlin` you will find a `Main.kt` file which has an example project.
-You can use the "Run SPAS" config to compile and execute your code.
+Just clone the project and open it in IntelliJ Idea.
+Under `scripter/src/main/kotlin` you will find a `Main.kt` file which has an example problem.
+You can use the "Run SPAS" configuration to compile and execute your code from the Run/Debug configuration menu.

 # Screenshots
 ### generated spas + parsed